palmcivet7/custom-derivatives/README.md

 # Constellation Solo Project

+REMINDER TO DELETE TEMPORARY SEPOLIA RPC AND ETHERSCAN API IN FRONTEND CONSTANTS

 This is my solo project for the Chainlink Constellation Hackathon.

 The project consists of a `Factory` contract and a `Custom` contract